Saadiee/azure-administrator-portfolio/02-vnet-hubspoke/README.md

 ### Network Foundation

 Four VNets were created before any VM was deployed.
 Address spaces were planned to avoid any overlap, which is a hard requirement for VNet peering.
 The hub takes 10.0.0.0/16, Finance takes 10.1.0.0/16, HR takes 10.2.0.0/16, and the on-premises simulation takes 10.3.0.0/16.
 Each spoke has a single workload subnet.
-The hub has three — one for Azure Bastion, one for the inspection VM, and one for the management VM and shared services.
+The hub has three: one for Azure Bastion, one for the inspection VM, and one for the management VM and shared services.

 <img src="screenshots/01-vnets-all.png" width="700" alt="All VNets">